 Rotational Side Toss (For Distance)

-Another very specific rotary power movement, the med ball rotational toss for distance is very important in training the core to be explosive.
+Another very specific rotational power movement, the medicine ball rotational toss for distance is very important in training the core to be explosive.

 Once again, use open palms, focus on that counter movement, and launch the ball as far as you can.